bateman/filebotology/README.md

 -t type      Sets the type of media to scan.
 Allowed values are 'tv' or 'movie'.
 -p path      Sets the path where to look for media.
 No default value is set.
 -l language  Sets the two-letter code for subs language (ISO 639-1, see http://goo.gl/KXQ0x7).
 Default is 'en'.
+-v on|off    Enables/disable verbose output on the console.
+Default is 'off'.
 -h           Displays this help message.
 No further functions are performed.
 ```